saracherif123/Data-Professional-Survey-Breakdown-Power-BI-Project/README.md

 # Data-Professional-Survey-Breakdown-Power-BI-Project

 ## TASK
-Analyze a survey on data professionals for look break into a data role and create Dashboard.
+Analyze a survey on data professionals for breaking into a data role.

 ## Tools
 Power BI